 MUSTACHES AND MEN’S HEALTH

-Movember is a yearly event in which men grow out there mustaches in the cold month of November.
+Movember is a yearly event in which men grow out their mustaches in the month of November.
 Women also step forward to support them.
-All of this is done to raise awareness and funds for men's health, including testicular cancer, and prostate cancer.
+All of this is done to raise awareness and funds for men's health, including testicular cancer and prostate cancer.

-This movement is also for the awareness of the importance of early cancer detection.
+This movement is also to raise awareness of the importance of early cancer detection.
 Movember also encourages men to be aware of their family history of testicular and prostate cancer and to embrace a healthy lifestyle.

 What Is Prostate Cancer?